muellerberndt/mini-agi/README.md

 Set the MEMORY_TYPE environment variable to one of the supported backends:

 - pinecone: Requires a [Pinecone](https://www.pinecone.io) account] and API key.
-- postgres: Requires a postgres server with pg_vector installed and the psycopg2 Python package.
+- postgres: Requires the `psycopg2` Python package and a postgres server with `pg_vector` installed.

 ## Usage